-While oversampling the service population assures there will be enough completed surveys for +/-3 percentage points in the confidence intervals of the scales, the low return rate of 9.0% raises questions about the overall representativeness of the sample.
-The problem of a low return rate can be controlled somewhat when stratification groups in the sample are representative of the population, but in the case of the SFY 2020 survey, racial and geographic groups were not representative.
+While oversampling the service population assures there will be enough completed surveys for +/-3 percentage points in the confidence intervals of the scales, the low return rate of 7.7% raises questions about the overall representativeness of the sample.
+The problem of a low return rate can be controlled somewhat when stratification groups in the sample are representative of the population.
+The SFY 2021 sampling frame was carefully stratified to create a stratified random sample for survey participation.
+However, in the survey return sample, racial groups were not completely representative of the sampling frame: White consumers and consumers of another race (non-White; non-African American) were overrepresented, while African American consumers were underrepresented.
+In addition, male consumers were overrepresented in the return sample, and geographic groups were not completely representative.
 Results may not be generalizable to the population due to potential biases in the sample.
 Nevertheless, the four perception of care subscales are stable across the various samples, suggesting that where parent/guardian perception of care is concerned, the survey is drawing from a similar respondent population from one year to the next.